mattermost/mattermost/README.md

 Useful resources:

-- [Deployment Guide](https://docs.mattermost.com/guides/deployment.html) - Install, setup, and configure your own Mattermost instance.
+- [Download and Install Mattermost](https://docs.mattermost.com/guides/deployment.html) - Install, setup, and configure your own Mattermost instance.
 - [Product documentation](https://docs.mattermost.com/) - Learn how to run a Mattermost instance and take advantage of all the features.
 - [Developer documentation](https://developers.mattermost.com/) - Contribute code to Mattermost or build an integration via APIs, Webhooks, slash commands, Apps, and plugins.